-Direct Commerce (DCI) has announced its successful P2P Platform connection with the Italian Government’s Sistema di Interscambio (SDI) for electronic invoicing.
+Direct Commerce (DCI) has announced its successful Procure to Pay (P2P) platform connection with the Italian Government’s Sistema di Interscambio (SDI) for electronic invoicing.

 Direct Commerce clients can now access a compliant platform from which domestic Italian businesses can accurately receive invoices from the SDI in accordance with the government’s requirements.
 In addition to this functionality, the Direct Commerce P2P Platform supports multiple types of compliant invoice formats including PO-based, non-PO based and specialised invoices.
 The Direct Commerce functionality also enables auto-posting into SAP and compliant archiving.

 These new features are included in Direct Commerce’s global SaaS-based P2P automation platform, with cloud-based compliance services through an integration with Sovos TrustWeaver.
 The Direct Commerce Platform includes enhanced European VAT rules, expanded language capability and improved jurisdictional compliance thus enabling fast, automated processing of corporate invoicing and payments on a global scale.

 “Through its integration with Sovos TrustWeaver, Direct Commerce is safeguarding customers doing business in Italy – and in more countries to come as they introduce similar mandates,” said Christiaan van der Valk, Vice President of Strategy at Sovos.
 “As VAT enforcement moves to the transaction level in Italy and beyond, Sovos Intelligent Compliance Cloud guarantees multi-country compliance for automated e-invoicing processes, supporting clearance, signing validation and e-archiving.”